belialboy/StravaToTwitter/README.md

 `sam deploy -g`

 This will then guide you through entering your Twitter keys (mentioned above) and and Strava App id/secret.
+(Preference here is to manually create SSM parameters with a prefix outside of this process. i.e. `aws ssm put-parameter --name "Strava2Twitter-TwitterConsumerKey" --value "myTwitterConsumerKeyValueGoesHere" --type String` and then provide the cloudformation with that prefix `Strava2Twitter-` as this then stops the sensitive values being stored with the cloudformation stack)

 Once complete you will need to take the domain name (The bit after `https://` and before `/register/`, i.e. `abcde12345.execute-api.eu-west-1.amazonaws.com`) of your registration URL and set that as your `Authorization Callback Domain` for your application (the very last field on the [Update Application](https://www.strava.com/settings/api) page).
 You can now share the full registration URL with Strava users that want to use your application.